LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleMessagesForBusinessTemplates/time-picker-template.md

 ### Metadata - Business Event

 Part of the Time Picker Conversational Cloud Structured Content metadata JSON.
-Defines the object as a time picker object for Apple Business Chat.
+Defines the object as a time picker object for Apple Messages for Business.
 This section includes timing and location properties.

 #### Properties